alex0xhodler/website/index.md

 ### Hey there, pioneer 👋🏼

-We are a native Web3 Product agency offering early-stage blockchain start-ups advisory and counselor to succeed in crypto space.
+We are an all-things-Product agency offering early-stage blockchain start-ups advisory and counselor to succeed in the crypto space.

-We specialize in Web3, Blockchain, Metaverse, dApps, NFTs, DeFi, GameFi, Play2Earn, DAOs.

 ### Contact 📧